Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The middle layer called the dermis

-The inner layer called the subcutis (subcutaneous)
+The inner layer called the subcutis (subcutaneous tissue)

 The epidermis is made of flat cells called squamous cells.
 Round basal cells are under the squamous cells.
 The lower part of the epidermis also has pigment-producing cells called melanocytes.
 These cells darken the skin when exposed to the sun.